Showing posts with label peach. Show all posts

 Day 5: Tuesday, May 28, 2013

-We ate breakfast at the hotel of bagels, sausage, cream cheese and orange juice.
+We ate breakfast at the Hotel: bagels, sausage, cream cheese, and orange juice.

-I called Majorie Goodrich to see if she was at home and if she would like for us to come for a visit.
+I called Majorie Goodrich to see if she was at Home and if she would like us to visit.
 We stayed a couple of hours at Majorie's trailer.
-She wanted to walk the nature trail near her home.
-After walking the trail, we said good-bye.
+She wanted to walk the nature trail near her Home.
+After walking the trail, we said goodbye.

-We stopped at Golden Corral in Clermont Fl for a lunch buffet at $6.99 each for a total of $14.96.
+We stopped at Golden Corral in Clermont, Florida, for a lunch buffet, which cost $6.99 each, for a total of $14.96.

-We drove to Downtown Disney where we walked around stopping at some of the souvenir shops.
-We stopped at Ghirardelli for some vanilla and strawberry ice cream cost $5.91.
+We drove to Downtown Disney, where we walked around, stopping at some of the souvenir shops.
+We stopped at Ghirardelli for some vanilla and strawberry ice cream, which cost $5.91.

 Ghirardelli at Downtown Disney